LPGUEI/react-gomoku/README.md

 A five in a row game with 19 x 19 board.
 Black plays first and then the white.
 The winner will be the first player to form an unbroken chain of five stones horizontally, vertically, or diagonally.

-- Developed a React-based game to learn functional components and define the decision in the game.
+- Developed a React-based game to learn functional components and how to find the winner.
-- Built a React hook to render the interface, update React state, and manage the game logic.
+- Created a React hook to render the interface, update React state, and manage the game logic.
-- Managed code style and quality with Prettier ESLint and deployed in GitHub Pages.
+- Managed coding style and quality with Prettier ESLint and deployed in GitHub Pages.

 ![](https://imgur.com/f2WWFq6.gif)